Gigaspaces/xap-docs/site/content/xap/12.3/index.markdown

 weight: 100
 ---

+ {{% info "Info"%}}
+This draft documentation applies to the early access version of release 12.3, and is not final.
+For documentation on the current official release version 12.2, click [here](/xap/12.2).
+{{% /info %}}

 The unified InsightEdge solution, a combination of the XAP in-memory data grid and an open-source analytics ecosystem, is an in-memory insight platform that supports fast-data analytics, artificial intelligence and real-time applications.
 Customers can use this platform to develop their own systems that provide instant data-driven insights with time-to-analytics at a sub-second scale, and the ability to hyperscale analytics from SQL, streaming to machine learning via Apache Spark.